1. Skip to content

 This browser does not support the video element.

-Rodriguez notes that one of the biggest problems for recovery is the shortage of skilled labor.
+Rodriguez noted that one of the biggest problems for recovery is the shortage of skilled labor.

-"Unfortunately, a large portion of trained professionals has left the country," he said — an exodus that already began under President Chavez, who "stigmatized" the oil sector and dismissed thousands of well-qualified professionals, replacing them with his socialist cronies.
+"Unfortunately, a large portion of trained professionals has left the country," he said — an exodus that already began under Chavez, who "stigmatized" the oil sector and dismissed thousands of well-qualified professionals, replacing them with his allies.

 As a result, Venezuela's oil production in the last year before Chavez's death in 2013 slumped dramatically to 1998 levels.

-Restoring oil sector personnel is extremely complicated, Rodriguez said, because university faculties dedicated to oil in Venezuela "no longer have the prestige they once did."
+Restoring oil sector personnel is extremely complicated, said Rodriguez, because university faculties dedicated to oil in Venezuela "no longer have the prestige they once did."

-Regardless of the election results, he believes that it will be "quite difficult for Venezuela to regain economic momentum," also given the huge influence of the ruling Socialists, adherents of "Chavismo," on the economy.
+Regardless of the election results, he believes it will be "quite difficult for Venezuela to regain economic momentum," also given the huge influence of the ruling Socialists, adherents of Chavism, on the economy.

 "Economic recovery in Venezuela is only possible if Maduro steps down and a new government that respects private property and the rule of law takes over," said Venezuelan political scientist Enderson Sequera.